UriyaHarpeness/lazy-freeze/README.md

         return hash((self.name, self.age))  # Only uses name and age

     def __eq__(self, other):
-        if not isinstance(other, PartiallyProtectedPerson):
+        if not isinstance(other, PartiallyFrozenPerson):
             return False
         return self.name == other.name and self.age == other.age

 # Create and hash a person
-p = PartiallyProtectedPerson("Alice", 30, "Software Engineer")
+p = PartiallyFrozenPerson("Alice", 30, "Software Engineer")
 h = hash(p)

-# Protected attributes cannot be modified
+# Frozen attributes cannot be modified
 try:
     p.name = "Bob"  # This will raise TypeError
 except TypeError as e:
     print(f"Error: {e}")

-# Unprotected attributes can still be modified
+# Non-frozen attributes can still be modified
 p.description = "Senior Engineer"  # This works fine
 ```

-## Features

-- **Lazy immutability**: Objects remain mutable until their hash is calculated
-- **Complete protection**: Blocks attribute and item modification, deletion, and in-place operations
-- **Selective protection**: Optionally protect only specific attributes that are used in the hash calculation
-- **Preserves original behavior**: Respects any custom `__hash__` implementation
-- **Works with dictionary-like objects**: Supports classes that implement `__setitem__` and `__delitem__`
-- **Debug mode**: Captures stack traces to help identify where objects were hashed
-- **Inherited hash support**: Works with classes that inherit a hash method from a parent

-## Why Use lazy-freeze?

-In Python, objects used as dictionary keys should not change in ways that would affect their hash value.
-If they do, they can become "lost" in dictionaries.
-This decorator provides a safety mechanism that automatically prevents such modifications after an object has been hashed.

-## Examples

-See the `examples.py` file for complete usage examples.

-## License

-This project is licensed under the terms of the included LICENSE file.